LorenzoDantoni/clad-paste/README.md

 and by specifyng the correct configuration json file path and the seed for the training.

-For example for training CFA with a replay strategy and a replay memory size of 300 you have to set in the <code>./configurations/test_cfa_ideal_replay.json</code> file the "sample_strategy" field to "replay" and the "mem_size" field to 300.
-Then you can launch the training with:

-<code>python main.py --parameters_path absolute/path/to/configurations/test_patchcore_ideal_replay.json --seed 43 </code>

 All the metrics will be recorded on the Wandb under space under the indicated project_name.

 ## Training Details